thanhhiep206/ruby-certificate/ruby_gold/02_OOP_03_Details_Of_Class.md

 ### Singleton Methods
 See [Singleton Methods](./02_OOP_02_Access_Control.md)

-### Singleton Classes
+### Singleton Class Methods
-Singleton Classes is a class that is created for a specific object.
+Singleton Class Methods is a class that is created for a specific object.

 ```ruby
 class MyClass